Wastewater Treatment Plant Design and Rehabilitation

 Regional Treatment Plant Hydraulic Improvements

-Perkins Engineering Consultants, Inc., serving as a subconsultant to another firm, was responsible for identifying hydraulic relief improvements needed to enable this 152-mgd regional plant to better distribute flows from its 12 secondary clarifiers to its 32 low-head effluent filters, some of which are being abandoned while others are receiving significant capacity upgrades via cloth media retrofits.
+PECI serving as a subconsultant to another firm, was responsible for identifying hydraulic relief improvements needed to enable this 152-MGD regional plant to better distribute flows from its 12 secondary clarifiers to its 32 low-head effluent filters, some of which are being abandoned while others are receiving significant capacity upgrades via cloth media retrofits.
 Two relief tunnels were identified and designed.
 The first involved a relatively short but complex 84-inch relief tunnel to connect the effluent troughs from two isolated banks of clarifiers.
 This pipeline was partially installed by open cut, but due to electrical duct banks and other large utilities in the vicinity, specific portions had to be installed by tunneling in tight, confined operating plant areas and beneath roadways.

 PECI has designed multiple improvements to a 10 MGD plant serving two cities in north Texas.
 PECI specified a biological odor control system (bioscrubber) with organic media for the influent lift station.
 This allowed the owner to reduce the usage of the existing chemical scrubber located at the solids handling building and resulted in substantial chemical and energy costs.
 To reduce corrosion in the existing electrical room, PECI specified a positive pressurization unit to pressurize the room with scrubbed air.
 In addition PECI redesigned the existing chemical storage area with new bulk tanks to accommodate full truckloads of sodium hydroxide and sodium hypochlorite.